blayzestefaniak/pulumi-s3-event/README.md

 });
 ```

 6. You then create a new instance of the BucketComponent ComponentResource.
 You pass your arguments for policyType, environmentVariables, and lambdaCode.
-In this case, the policyType is **dynamodb**, the environmentVariables creates a Lambda function environment variable for the DynamoDB table name, and the lambdaCode value is Python 3.9 code which gets 3 values from the S3 bucket notification and puts it as an item into the DynamoDB table.
+In this case, the policyType is **dynamodb**, the environmentVariables creates a Lambda function environment variable for the DynamoDB table name, and the lambdaCode value is Python 3.9 code which gets the **x-amz-request-id**, **eventTime**, and **key** values from the S3 bucket notification and puts it as an item into the DynamoDB table.

 ```typescript
 /////////////////////////////////////////////////////////////////